Car Insurance for Foreign Drivers in the U.S.

 Options for car insurance coverage

-There are a couple of ways to get insurance in the U.S. as a non-citizen: you can get it from a car rental company or from a car insurance company.
-Either way, you'll need the proper documents: a valid driver's license and identification (such as a passport) from your country of residence, and potentially an international driving permit (this depends on the state).[1]
+There are a couple of ways to get insurance in the U.S. as an international driver: you can get it from a car rental company or from a car insurance company.
+Either way, you'll need the proper documents: a valid driver's license and identification (such as a passport) from your country of residence and potentially an international driving permit (this depends on the state).[1]

 How much car insurance is required in the United States?